FHB Iron Condor Strategy

 FHB (First Hawaiian, Inc.), in the Financial Services sector, (Banks - Regional industry), listed on NASDAQ.

-First Hawaiian, Inc. operates as a bank holding company for First Hawaiian Bank that provides a range of banking services to consumer and commercial customers in the United States.
-It operates through three segments: Retail Banking, Commercial Banking, and Treasury and Other.
-The company accepts various deposit products, including checking and savings accounts, and other deposit accounts.
-It also provides residential and commercial mortgage loans, home equity lines of credit, automobile loans and leases, personal lines of credit, installment loans, and small business loans and leases, as well as commercial lease and auto dealer financing.
-In addition, the company offers personal installment, credit card, individual investment and financial planning, insurance protection, trust and estate, private banking, retirement planning, treasury, and merchant processing services.
-It operates a network of 54 branches, which include 49 in Hawaii, 3 in Guam, and 2 in Saipan.
+First Hawaiian, Inc. operates as the holding company for First Hawaiian Bank, providing an extensive array of financial services to both individual consumers and commercial entities throughout the United States.
+Its activities are organized across three primary segments: Retail Banking, Commercial Banking, and Treasury and Other.
+The bank facilitates various deposit accounts, including checking, savings, and other specialized deposit products.
+It also originates diverse loan types such as residential and commercial mortgages, home equity lines of credit, automotive loans and leases, personal lines of credit, installment loans, and financing for small businesses.
+Additionally, the company offers commercial lease and auto dealer financing.
+Its comprehensive service offerings extend to credit card services, individual investment and financial planning, insurance protection, trust and estate services, private banking, retirement planning, treasury management, and merchant processing solutions.

-A beta of 0.74 places FHB roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 11.24 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 0.72 places FHB roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
 FHB pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on FHB?